 Best Actor Pierfrancesco Fabino was singled out for his work in Claudio Noce’s semiautobiographical coming-of-age tale Our Father / Padrenostro, in which he plays a public figure who escapes an assassination attempt in the turbulent Italy of the mid-1970s.
 Profoundly affected by the incident, his 10-year-old son (Mattia Garaci) lives in fear until his acquaintanceship with a rebellious older boy (Francesco Gheghi) changes his worldview.

-Listed below are other top winners at the 2020 Venice Film Festival Awards.
+Listed below are other top Venice 2020 winners.

 A depiction of how an upper-class wedding reception devolves into a working-class revolution, screenwriter-director-producer Michel Franco’s Mexican political drama New Order was handed the Silver Lion Grand Jury Prize.